With Black Friday 2021 coming soon, we look at some last minute fixes and tips to increase sales and improve performance.

-Black Friday is on November 27 this year, so while it’s a little late for major site changes, there’s still a lot retailers can do to make the most of such a busy shopping season.
+Time to get your Black Friday strategy optimised, as the event is in November, so while it’s a little late for major site changes, there’s still a lot retailers can do to make the most of such a busy shopping season.

 Test Site Performance